CoinsGPT/coinsgpt.github.io/website/docs/bitcoin/kafka-table-engine.md

 The Kafka table engine allows ClickHouse to read from a Kafka topic directly.
 Whilst useful for viewing messages on a topic, the engine by design only permits one-time retrieval, i.e. when a query is issued to the table, it consumes data from the queue and increases the consumer offset before returning results to the caller.
 Data cannot, in effect, be re-read without resetting these offsets.

 To persist this data from a read of the table engine, we need a means of capturing the data and inserting it into another table.
 Trigger-based materialized views natively provide this functionality.
 A materialized view initiates a read on the table engine, receiving batches of documents.
 The TO clause determines the destination of the data - typically a table of the [Merge Tree family](../../../engines/table-engines/mergetree-family/index.md).
-This process is visualized below:
+This process is visualized below :

 <Image img={kafka_01} size="lg" alt="Kafka table engine architecture diagram" style={{width: '80%'}} />